 The service differs from buying site to buying site.
 Some offer you a free valuation in advance, and they will also take care of the formalities after the purchase of your car.
 It’s important to check the fine print before committing to any one car buying site.

 Besides the service’s speed, one of the primary benefits of this type of buying site is the lack of paperwork.
-You simply sign the contract of purchase and everything else is arranged, including the deregistration of your vehicle.
-In case of a disposal of your car, you will receive the certificate of destruction (Verwertungsnachweis), so you know that the car has been disposed of accordingly.
+You simply sign the contract of purchase and everything else is sorted, including deregistering your vehicle.
+In case of a disposal of your car, you will receive the certificate of destruction (Verwertungsnachweis); this is so that you know the car is disposed of accordingly.

 Selling a car at an auction

 Auctions have grown in popularity in Germany.
 These Automarkt websites offer the possibility to present and sell used cars at a fair price.
-However, a good sale is not always guaranteed—and you are responsible for the appearance and presentation of your car, meaning you have to provide high-quality photos and create an informative description of your car on the platform.
+However, a good sale is not always guaranteed—and you are responsible for the appearance and presentation of your car.
+This means you have to provide high-quality photos and create an informative description of your car on the platform.

 Sell a car privately

-A private sale is a common way of selling used cars in Germany—and there are plenty of ways to do so.
+A private sale is a common way of selling used cars in Germany – and there are plenty of ways to do so.
 You give pass it on to a family member or a friend, place a “for sale” sign on the car, or try to sell it by placing an ad (Anzeige) on a website.
 With this approach, the advertisement of your car lies in your hands.
-Thoroughly cleaning the vehicle and organising necessary vehicle papers is recommended to increase the chances that your ad will be seen among the thousands of others on the portal.
+It is a good idea to thoroughly clean the vehicle and organize necessary vehicle papers to increase the chances that your ad is visible among the thousands of others on the portal.
 A detailed description and high-quality photos of the interior and exterior also increases the sales opportunity.

 A car inspection, though not required, can build extra confidence in the buyers.
-The required HU (Hauptuntersuchung, or general inspection), which needs to be done every two years in Germany, will ensure that buyers won’t disregard your car—they can trust that the car is in good condition.
+The required HU (Hauptuntersuchung, or general inspection), will ensure that buyers won’t disregard your car—they can trust that the car is in good condition.

 Private sales can be more profitable, but there’s no guarantee you’ll get a great offer for your car.
 Time is also a factor—organising meetings and test drives with interested buyers would be on the agenda.
-In case of a successful deal, it is highly recommended to protect yourself with a sales contract, which includes all sales details.
+In case of a successful deal, it is a good idea to protect yourself with a sales contract, which includes all sales details.

 If documents are missing during the transfer or registration of a vehicle, there is no way to pass another official inspection.
 Which documents must be submitted is outlined by many licensing authorities on their websites, such as www.strassenverkehrsamt.de.

 At the registration desk (KFZ-Zulassungsstelle) the seller must be in possession of specific documents in order to transfer the car.
 A passport and the vehicle letter (approval certificate II, also called Zulassungsbescheinigung II) are essential for admission to the registration office.
-For the re-registration or registration of a used vehicle, the old vehicle’s registration document (approval certificate I, also called Zulassungsbescheinigung I) and the report of the last inspection must also be submitted.
+For the re-registration or registration of a used vehicle, you must also submit the old vehicle’s registration document (approval certificate I, also called Zulassungsbescheinigung I) and the report of the last inspection.

-There are quite a few documents and items that are essential for a successful sale of your car:
+There are quite a few documents and items that are essential if you want to successfully sell a car in Germany: